spencertipping/tau/doc/compiler-structures.md

 2. Create ψs as necessary to connect ξs together (γ)
 3. Associatively combine γs before they are applied (Γ)

-Ξ provides storage for weak named ξs.
+Ξ provides storage for named ξs, all of which are weak.

+## Strong and weak ξ
+ξi can be weakened during the handoff to γ. **Ξ always holds strong references** because otherwise the ξ would be instantly deallocated during Γ construction.